 Students share the responsibility for protecting and maintaining health and safety and the rights of other persons.
-The Institute expects all students to comply with all federal, state and local laws, regulations and ordinances, but also expects more of its students.
+The Institute expects all students to comply with all federal, state, and local laws, regulations, and ordinances, but also expects more of its students.
 Students who anticipate or observe a violation of the Student Code of Conduct or Institute rule, regulation or policy are expected to remove themselves from association or participation and are encouraged to report the incident.
 Violations of personal conduct include, but are not limited to:

-- Violation of federal, state, and local laws, regulations and ordinances.
+- Violation of federal, state, and local laws, regulations, and ordinances.

-- Violation of Institute policies, rules and regulations.
+- Violation of Institute policies and procedures.

 - Physical abuse: contact that harms or attempts to harm the emotional or physical health or safety of any person.